The 1987 Nursing Home Reform Act; Protecting the Rights of All Nursing Home Residents

 In 2014, there were little above 15,000 certified nursing home facilities in the U.S. and about 1.5 million residents and patients.
 Records from the American Association for Justice, however, show that about 90% of all nursing homes lack the required number of staff – this is quite alarming since it is in understaffed nursing home facilities where instances of abuse and neglect are widespread.

-Though many nursing home facilities do offer clean and comfortable environments and professional care, the law firms, like the Bruner Law Firm, for example, know too well that numerous cases of nursing home neglect or abuse continue to occur every year.
+Though many nursing home facilities do offer clean and comfortable environments and professional care, many lawyers like the Selling Away Attorneys of Erez Law, for example, know too well that numerous cases of nursing home neglect or abuse continue to occur every year.
 Families with loved ones in nursing homes should know that acts of abuse or neglect can be a federal offense.
 Thus, any sign that their loved one is experiencing acts of cruelty while under the care of a nursing facility, they should never hesitate in contacting a nursing home abuse lawyer, who can explain to them know their rights and advise them on the best legal action they can pursue against the liable party.